 Dan DiMonte /// Vocals, Trumpet, Guitars, Keyboards, Percussion, Production

 The Art of Care

-This collection of music was written and recorded during my yearlong stint as a traveling nurse, in which I spent three months at a time in various hospitals across the United States.
-Before I embarked on this ‘tour de healthcare,’ I invested in a humble two-channel recording rig and a few multipurpose microphones.
+"The Best of the Midwest Variety Hour" was written and recorded during my yearlong stint as a traveling nurse, in which I spent three months at a time in various hospitals across the United States.
+Before I embarked on this "tour de healthcare," I invested in a humble two-channel recording rig and a few multipurpose microphones.
 Every one of these songs was tracked and mixed while I was on the road using this setup*.
 My studios were the upstairs room of a house in Milwaukee, an A-frame cabin in the woods of northern Illinois, a cozy apartment east of Prospect Park in Brooklyn, and a flat near Balboa Park in San Diego.

 Thanks so much, and enjoy!

 *The songs “Dance with Her” and “Tea Trees” were recorded at Flat Black Studios in Lone Tree, IA and released as a single/b-side before I started traveling in 2016.
 Since they were never included on a physical release, I’ve added them at the end of the album as bonus tracks.